 - The Archangel that challenges Vincent in Catherine: Full Body turns out to be a load of tiny pink aliens clumped together in Winged Humanoid armour.
 Their race has been visiting Earth, guiding humanity and performing miracles while being mistaken for angels.

-- Subverted in The Simpsons episode "The Springfield Files".
+- The Simpsons: Subverted in "The Springfield Files".
 Homer sees in the woods what appears to be a glowing, smiling Grey saying, "I bring you peace" and "I bring you love."
 It turns out to be Mr. Burns, disoriented and high after a medical treatment "to cheat death," with the glow coming from his exposure to nuclear plant radiation.

-- Star Wars: The Clone Wars: The Angels (pictured) are native to Milius Prime, a moon of the planet Iego.
+- Star Wars: The Clone Wars: The Angels are native to Milius Prime, a moon of the planet Iego.
 First mentioned in The Phantom Menace by a young Anakin Skywalker, who says they are the "most beautiful creatures in the universe", they were later depicted in the installment as tall, glowing humanoids with butterfly-like wings.

-- The Aeons from Teenage Mutant Ninja Turtles (2012) possess various similarities to the image of angels, notably their wings.
+- Teenage Mutant Ninja Turtles (2012): The Aeons possess various similarities to the image of angels, notably their wings.
 When corrupted, they take on demon-like characteristics.